Am I the Odd One? Exploring (In)Congruencies in the Realism of Avatars and Virtual Others in Virtual Reality: Discussion

 \subsubsection{Co-Presence and Impression of Interaction Possibilities (IIP)}

+In an exploratory evaluation, we investigated the impact of the virtual others' realism, and their congruence with the self-avatar's realism, on co-presence and the impression of interaction possibilities (E1.1).
 The realism of virtual others had a notable effect on co-presence.
 Our results indicate that configurations featuring realistic virtual others greatly enhanced the perceived co-presence with the group.
 Specifically, group configurations with exclusively realistic others received higher ratings than the mixed others, and mixed others were rated higher than the all-stylized configuration.
-In line with H1.6, this effect was consistent for both self-avatars, suggesting that the (in)congruence between the realism of the self-avatar and the group of others did not have an impact on the sense of \enquote{being there together} \citep{Schroeder2002}.
+This effect was consistent for both self-avatars, suggesting that the (in)congruence between the realism of the self-avatar and the group of others did not have an impact on the sense of \enquote{being there together} \citep{Schroeder2002}.
 While previous research on the impact of the appearance of virtual humans on co-presence has yielded heterogeneous results in general, our findings align closely with the work of \cite{zibrekDonStandClose2017}.
 The authors discovered that participants preferred realistic virtual humans over stylized representations.
 While the named work utilized a single virtual human as an agent, we can confirm these findings in a group setting.
 Further aligning with \cite{zibrekDonStandClose2017}, our exploratory evaluation of eeriness did not suggest increased feelings of unappealing for any of the styles, which might be the base for realism in virtual humans to benefit co-presence.
+Further, the systematic review of \cite{ohSystematicReviewSocial2018} indicated the congruence between realism in appearance and behavior to positively predict co-presence.
+In our work, the virtual others displayed rather realistic body movements either exported from Mixamo~\citep{mixamo2023} or captured with a state-of-the-art motion capture system~\citep{xsens2022}.
+These movements might have been more congruent with the realistic others than the abstract ones, eventually leading to increased co-presence.\looseness=-1

 Interestingly, participants also reported that their impression of interaction possibilities with virtual others was higher for configurations featuring realistic virtual others, an effect aligning closely with the co-presence trend.
 Notably, the overall ratings for IIP were rather low, possibly due to the rule-based behavior of the virtual others and the explicit framing that verbal communication with the others was not allowed (see \autoref{subsec:virtualOthers}), both limiting the interaction possibilities.
 Nonetheless, participants still perceived that realistic virtual humans offered more contingencies for interaction.
 We assume the impression of co-presence and interaction possibility with virtual others to be affected by their congruence with real-world knowledge (i.e., being realistic), aligning with the impression that (real) humans are capable of engaging in interactions (interaction possibilities) while being in a place together (co-presence). \looseness=-1